Study smarter with Fiveable

 These practices fulfill mandated obligations under IDEA and ensure students receive legally required services.
 Compliance with federal law requires documentation, collaboration, and regular review.

-Compare: Accommodations vs. modifications—both provide support, but accommodations preserve the integrity of grade-level expectations while modifications change what students are expected to learn.
-Know this distinction cold; it appears frequently on certification exams and has significant implications for student outcomes.
+Compare: Accommodations vs. modifications: Both provide support, but accommodations preserve the integrity of grade-level expectations while modifications change what students are expected to learn.
+Know this distinction cold.
+It appears frequently on certification exams and has real implications for student outcomes and post-secondary options.

 These practices leverage relationships and teamwork to enhance student outcomes.
 The underlying principle is that no single educator can meet all student needs alone.